 Finnish Lapland Holidays

-Finland is, of course, also a top winter destination for other activities, from snowmobiling and snowshoeing to reindeer and husky safaris.
-Our Lapland in Style itinerary encompasses all of these magical experiences, all from the spectacular architecturally-designed Arctic Treehouse Hotel.
-And of course, who could go to Lapland and forget to visit one of the world’s most famous characters?
-This is Santa’s original home, and our Santa in Lapland Harriniva Break features a husky safari, snowmobiling, and of course a chance to meet Father Christmas in his log-cabin home.
+Indeed, Finnish Lapland is a top destination for whole host winter activities, from snowmobiling and snowshoeing to ice fishing and husky safaris.
+Our Lapland in Style itinerary encompasses many of these magical experiences, all from the spectacular architect-designed Arctic Treehouse Hotel.
+And of course, who could go to Lapland and forget to visit its most famous resident?
+This is Santa’s year-round home, after all, and our Santa in Lapland Harriniva Break offer the chance to meet Father Christmas in his log-cabin home.
 And let's not forget the rest of the year, with autumn in particular offering the chance to spot the Northern Lights before the onset of winter's chill.

-Many people think saunas are synonymous with Scandinavian culture; Finland has two million of them.
-When you consider the country’s population only stands at five million, you can see how this idea gained traction.
-The national pastime of broiling in a sauna then jumping into the nearest body of icy water is an experience not to be missed – head on our Glass Igloo and Ice Hotel Holiday, where the Arctic Snowhotel & Glass Igloos resort offers you the use of their sauna nightly, while experiencing two unique stays in one trip.
+Saunas are also an integral part of Finnish culture; the country has two million of them after all.
+And, the national pastime of broiling in a sauna before jumping into the nearest body of icy water is an experience not to be missed – head on our Glass Igloo and Ice Hotel Holiday, where the Arctic Snowhotel & Glass Igloos resort offers you the use of their sauna nightly, while experiencing two unique stays in one trip.
 Experiencing this quintessential Nordic tradition will burn off calories, relieve stress, keep colds and flu at bay, and allow you to make a deep connection with Finnish nature and culture.

 Finnish Lapland is also home to the Sami people – as the only indigenous people in Europe, gaining an insight into their way of life is a fascinating experience.
-Their traditions are still practised on Finland’s tundra, and our Engholm Husky Lodge break allows you to explore the wilderness with a Sami guide by visiting a settlement of reindeer herders.
+Their traditions are still practised on Finland’s tundra, and our Engholm Husky Lodge holiday allows you to explore the wilderness with a Sami guide by visiting a settlement of reindeer herders.

 Helsinki & Finnish Lakes Holidays